Why your employer should enroll you in the Shelter Medicine distance education program

 Keep in mind, some shelters are willing to raise funds from private donors to sponsor advanced training for shelter veterinarians.
 You might also be eligible for private education loans.
 We recommend that you do an internet to search for “private education loans” to find out who will fund part-time graduate work.

-Why earn a certificate in Shelter Medicine?
+Why take courses in Shelter Medicine?

 Few veterinarians leave veterinary school with these skills because, until recently, few veterinary schools offered training in Shelter Medicine.
 The University of Florida’s College of Veterinary Medicine is one of the early pioneers in this field.